 After deleting the sample comment, the next step is to delete the sample post.

-Cleaning Up WordPress – Deleting The Sample ‘Hello World’ Post
+Cleaning Up WordPress – How To Delete The Sample ‘Hello World’ Post

-This brings up the WordPress Posts screen …
+This brings you to the WordPress Posts area …

 Place your mouse over the sample post title (Hello world!) and a menu will display.
 Click on Trash to delete the sample post …